Made from pasteurized or unpasteurized cow's milk

-Baby Swiss is an American type of cheese that was invented by Alfred Guggisberg and named by his wife in the mid 1960s outside of Charm, Ohio.
-The reason why it is called 'Baby Swiss' is because it looks like a miniature version of Swiss cheese.
-Due to the similarity in appearance between Baby Swiss and Lacy cheese, they are sometimes mistaken for one another.
-However, Lacy cheese has entirely different taste and smell than Baby Swiss.
+Baby Swiss is an American type of cheese invented by Alfred Guggisberg and named by his wife in the mid-1960s outside of Charm, Ohio.
+It is called 'Baby Swiss' because it looks like a miniature version of Swiss cheese.
+Due to the similarity in appearance between Baby Swiss and Lacy cheese, they are sometimes mistaken.
+However, Lacy cheese has an entirely different taste and smell than Baby Swiss.
 Baby Swiss and Lacy Swiss are two varieties of Swiss cheese.
 Both come with small holes and a mild flavour.
 Baby Swiss is made from whole milk, while Lacy Swiss is from low-fat milk.

 Derived from traditional Swiss cheese, Baby Swiss has a myriad of small 'eyes'.
-While its colour ranges from ivory to pale yellow, its mild taste and smooth, creamy texture distinguish it from other types of cheeses.
+Its colour ranges from ivory to pale yellow.
+It has a mild taste and smooth, creamy texture that distinguish it from other types of cheese.
 When shredded, Baby Swiss melts well.
-It is buttery, somewhat nutty and sweet flavour goes well with sweet fruits and berries croissants and muffins, white and red wine, juices and even ice-cold milk.
+The buttery, somewhat nutty and sweet flavour goes well with sweet fruits and berries, croissants and muffins, white and red wine, juices and even ice-cold milk.

 Baby Swiss cheese is enjoyed not only in the United States but in Europe and Australia as well!